 Being Socially Awkward Doesn't Make You A Completely Flawed Person

 This is a point I've made here and there across the site, but it's so important that I gave it its own article for extra emphasis.
-If you're shy, lonely, or have trouble understanding or talking to people those things can be very discouraging and frustrating and prevent you from getting what you want out of life.
+If you're shy, lonely, or have trouble talking to people those things can be very discouraging and frustrating, and prevent you from getting what you want out of life.
 It's completely understandable that you'd want to get rid of those problems, and this site can help with that.
 However, at the same time, being socially awkward does not make you a thoroughly and fundamentally flawed person.
 It doesn't make you a "loser".

 Many people are very hard on themselves.
 Whether they've consciously thought about it or not, they believe being socially awkward is one of the worst things someone can be, and that it makes them all-around worthless as a person.
 It's not hard to see how they might come to think this way.
 Many awkward people grew up hearing hundreds of messages from their classmates, family, and society about how there was something wrong with them because they weren't super dynamic, outgoing, and "normal".
 As a kid it's easy to uncritically take these messages to heart.

 Neither of those two ideas are true.
 First, being socially awkward isn't that bad.
 So someone clams up and can't think of what to say when they get nervous at a party?
 That's hardly comparable to being a child abuser or a con-artist who swindles senile widows out of their life savings.
 Social awkwardness of one flavor or another is pretty common, not some curse that only the rarest few are afflicted with.